 Zanzibar is thousands of miles away from New Jersey, USA but my decision to visit this beautiful East African island was not only because it is a paradise for beach-goers and food lovers but also because it’s the birthplace of Freddie Mercury the songwriter, record producer and lead vocalist of my all time favorite rock band Queen.

 The distance between Dar es Salaam and Zanzibar is only 46 miles (74 km) so it’s easily accessible by ferry and by air.
 The semi-autonomous territory of Zanzibar along with various island like Pemba maintains a political union with Tanzania but has its own parliament and president.
 Therefore you need to go through the immigration formalities at arrival and of course need to have a Yellow Fever vaccination certificate when arriving from a country with risk.

 Best Time To Visit: Weather-wise between June and October is the best time to visit Zanzibar.
 High season is from June to mid-October and again from January to mid-February.

 Rainy Season: People tends to avoid the long rainy seasons between March and June.

-By Ferry from Dar Es Salaam to Zanzibar: I took a beautiful ferry called Kilimanjaro on a two hours journey to Zanzibar, the trip was very comfortable, air conditioned with individual monitors for movies and complementary refreshments.
+By Ferry from Dar Es Salaam to Zanzibar: I took a beautiful ferry called Kilimanjaro on a two hours journey to Zanzibar, the trip was very comfortable, air-conditioned with individual monitors for movies and complimentary refreshments.